Lane Thomas Player Props: Nationals vs. Cardinals

 Lane Thomas At The Plate

-- Thomas has 107 hits and an OBP of .347 to go with a slugging percentage of .497.
-All three of those stats are best among Washington hitters this season.

-- Among the qualified batters in MLB, his batting average ranks ninth, his on-base percentage ranks 39th, and he is 20th in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 11th in batting average, 44th in on-base percentage, and 25th in slugging.

-- In 79.8% of his 89 games this season, Thomas has picked up at least one hit.
-He's also had 30 multi-hit games.
+- Thomas is batting .227 during his last games and is riding a four-game hitting streak.

+- Thomas has reached base via a hit in 73 games this season (of 91 played), and had multiple hits in 30 of those games.

-- Thomas has an RBI in 34 of 89 games this season, with multiple RBI in 12 of them.
-He has also driven in three or more of his team's runs in three contests.
+- In 38.5% of his games this year, Thomas has driven in at least one run.
+In 12 of those games (13.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

+- In 49 of 91 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.